 By hook and by crook the landlords and have succeeded in persuading the legislature to keep most tenant protections off the books.
 State law even preempts local rent stabilization ordinances from extending rent control to residential rental properties built after 1995.

 Without political pressure from tenants, there is little incentive to pass state laws to protect those who rent and in many areas, notably Ventura, Riverside and San Diego counties, conservative property-minded interests dominate local races.

 Where can we make some improvement?
 We can limit the reach of two laws devastating to tenants: Ellis Act and Costa Hawkins Rental Housing Act.

-Richard Bloom and his Assembly co-authors have done us a solid favor by authoring an amendment to the State’s Ellis Act, which currently allows property owners to evict tenants for the purpose of “getting out of the business” of rental housing.
+Richard Bloom and his Assembly co-authors have done tenants a solid favor by authoring an amendment to the State’s Ellis Act.
+That legislation allows property owners to evict tenants for the purpose of “getting out of the business” of rental housing.
 But there are too many loopholes that allow landlords to use Ellis to their advantage.

 Bloom’s co-authored amendment, AB-982, would extend the window for displacement to one year for all tenants with no special notice required of them.
 It’s a significant improvement to a very damaging law and we urge you to support AB-982.

 Costa-Hawkins was adopted in 1995 to exempt from rent stabilization all buildings built after 1995 and all condominium or single-family home rentals.
 That is a HUGE carve-out.